200 Pakistani Hindus cross over to India, many don’t want to return

 India summons Pakistani official over abduction of girls from minority hindu community in Sindh

-Borders official claim the number of Hindus travellers from Pakistani using this border crossing has increased significantly over the past month.
+Borders officials claim the number of Hindus travellers from Pakistani using this border crossing has increased significantly over the past month.

 Most of the travellers crossing over to India on Monday belonged to Sindh and Karachi areas.
 Some of them carried luggage and said they will seek asylum in India.